 Recepient of the 3SA Silver Award for her painting “Telling Tangents” which was on display in the NOOBAA | Non-Objective Abstract Art 3rd Annual Juried Exhibition, held from September 17 - October 22 at the 3 Square Art Gallery

-She has also delved into other media in the recent past 4 years and has focused on creating abstractions and non-representational work that is conceptual and based on existential philosophical expression using watercolor, gouache, acrylic, mixed media, and oil.
-She recently has received numerous awards for such work including 1st place for "Lost and Found" - acrylic on canvas.
+Janis has also delved into other media in the recent past 4 years and has focused on creating abstractions and non-representational work that is conceptual and based on existential philosophical expression through the use of watercolor, gouache, acrylic, mixed media and oil.
+She recently has received numerous awards for such work including 1st place for "Lost And Found" - acrylic on canvas.

 After selling her first watercolor in a high school art exhibit, Janis has been "hooked" by the creative process intrinsic to making art.
 She earned a minor in art at SUNY Plattsburgh and continued her studies over the years at Rocky Mt.
 School of Art with Phil Steele, Life drawing classes through formal and informal study, the University of N. Colorado while pursuing her doctorate in psychology, and through professional workshops with such notable artists as Tom Owen, Frank Frances, Skip Lawrence, Sterling Edwards, and Mark Mehaffey.
 She is also significantly influenced by John Pike and Zoltan Szabo especially with regard to atmospheric landscape paintings, as she responds to the incredible awesome-ness of nature.